SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/1.0-prepare-setup/README.md

 ### 2. Connect your SAP BTP, ABAP environment with your ABAP Development Tools

-In your ABAP Development Tools create an ABAP Cloud Project by following this tutorial: [Create an ABAP Cloud Project](https://developers.sap.com/tutorials/abap-environment-create-abap-cloud-project.html).
+In your ABAP Development Tools, create an ABAP Cloud Project by following this tutorial: [Create an ABAP Cloud Project](https://developers.sap.com/tutorials/abap-environment-create-abap-cloud-project.html).

 Continue to [Chapter 1.1 - Create a Dev Space in your SAP Business Application Studio](/chapters/1.1-open-BAS)